 Do you know the folk tale called stone soup?

-It’s a great metaphor, from which I draw lessons for therapists about how to build alliances with referral sources.
-I’ll tell my version of the story and then lay out an intentional, collaborative marketing approach.
+It’s a great fable from which I draw lessons for how to build alliances with health practitioners.
+I’ll tell my version of the stone soup story and then lay out our intentional, collaborative marketing approach.
 Okay, here goes.
 Two hungry, wandering travelers arrive at an old English town, itself struggling with a food shortage.
 The travelers find that the local villagers are all keeping to themselves – each house with its shutters latched.
 The travelers knock on a few doors begging for food, and not surprisingly, are rejected.
-They retreat to the town’s outskirts and warm themselves by a campfire, where they come up with a new plan: tomorrow night, they’re gonna invite the whole village to the town square to make Stone Soup.
+They retreat to the town’s outskirts and warm themselves by a campfire, where they cook up a new plan: tomorrow night, they’re going to invite the whole village to the town square to make Stone Soup.
 They get up at the crack of dawn, fill a pot with fresh water from the stream, and build a roaring fire.
-They add the special Stone.
+They add a special Stone.
 A couple passing by notice the activity and stop.
 Our travelers explain their plans to make a huge pot of Stone Soup, a recipe made special by the addition of a Stone and the requirement of everyone’s participation.
-The travelers suggest the first visitors bring back some vegetable scraps to throw in the soup, and that they invite a few people to do the same.
+The travelers suggest the first visitors bring back some vegetable scraps to throw in the pot and that they invite a few people to do the same.
 Other villagers see the activity and learn of the plans, too.
 They agree to participate and spread the word further.
 People arrive all afternoon, each with something to add.
-One brings a small head of cabbage.
+One brings a head of cabbage.
 Another brings a handful of parsley.
-The smell draws more villagers.
+The aroma draws in more villagers.
 Soon, they’re all cooking together.
 Trust is developed.
 Relationships are formed over the most delicious soup anybody can remember.